 "It doesn't look much.
 Just an itty-biddy stream trickling

-onto the beach, but you should see the fish that hang off the little lip
+out onto the beach, but you should see the fish that hang off the

-of sand, not a rod length from the beach.
-I saw one there that I thought
+little lip of sand, not a rod length from the beach.
+I saw one there

 I have ever seen, an absolute hog of a fish.

 I hooked it once but it took off like a high speed torpedo and broke me off.
 Could not believe a fish that big would be in such shallow water."

 I heard this story repeated enough times, by enough different people, about the same stream mouth to spark interest, but not enough to spark action.
 Too inconsistent at each telling to be anything other than one of those legends that gets reinforced and embellished by each telling; the actual facts of the tale probably clouded in the fog of myth.

 A tale ignored but not forgotten.
 Filed away in the information stored in the darker recesses of the brain for some purpose or other.

 The tale's time would come.

 Lake Taupo, in the middle of New Zealand's North Island, when the smelt are running is a magic place to fish.
 Trout gorge themselves on these little fish.

 Repairing themselves from the rigours of the spawning runs of our Winter/Spring (May - November), building themselves up for next year's effort.

 Most anglers chasing smelting trout concentrate on fishing around and in stream and river mouths, or 'harling'.
 (In NZ 'harling' is usually defined as 'trolling' a fly on a fly rod.
 Trolling usually refers to pulling a lure, not on a fly rod.
 Trawling is pulling a net and will get you arrested).
 Success comes from both methods, but for me there is another way to fish the smelt runs that is much more satisfying.